 It’s hard for men to lead the dance, but once they get it, it is of huge fun whirling girls around the ways they want.
 Yet if they don’t get it but dance as if they knew every thing, the girls would soon discover and run away.

 By Saturday evening, all the girls are avoiding him, and he is striding around the dancing pool to capture whoever the timing presents him.
 Yet we can see him striding and striding around in turns, having no one to dance with.
 Poor young man!
-He seems like a little harmless cub who only gets the chance to look on the plays of the lions and lionesses.
+After the first party, he seems like a little harmless cub who only gets the chance to look on the plays of the lions and lionesses.
 The thing is, real life does sit us down on a cold bench sometimes to have us realize the reality, even in fun matters.
 Should we keep in mind what reality is when at schools teaching and learning?
 Do schools teach the necessary basic value and skills of being with each other in public circumstances?

 We say Dan is cool without immediate desire and haste, Eric has no problems getting girls to dance with him in his genuinely enthusiastic but cool attitude towards dance and what dance might bring him.
 He is very good at Bachata and often surprises even himself with some new creation of sophisticated combinations of movements.